hobart class guided missile destroyer ddgh - seaforces online

 Jenkins Engineering Defence System low-band receiver

-4 x Nulka decoy launchers
+4 x Nulka active missile decoy system

 4 x 6-tube multipurpose decoy launchers